Haivision/srt/docs/dev/development-notes.md

 # Introduction

-This is a loosely prepared documents with the information extracted from longer comments, which explain some solutions and design choices.
+These are loosely placed notes with some interesting information about the development solutions and design choices used in various parts in SRT, mainly extracted from long comments.

 ## ACK and groups